pwFoo/Mastodon-OAuth-Documentation/README.md

 > when the redirection request will result in the transmission of
 > sensitive credentials over an open network."

-Note care should also be taken when copying code to a shared clipboard.
+Note: care should also be taken when copying code to a shared clipboard.

 ### scopes